crystallabs/crysterm/examples/feature-demos/README.md

 (not re-decoding) when the box changes — driven at render time off the resolved coordinates, so it tracks terminal resize, `%` reflow, layout and scroll alike.

-A shared `Widget::Image::Fit` policy controls aspect handling for every backend:
+A shared `Widget::Media::Fit` policy controls aspect handling for every backend:

 | `fit:` | Behaviour |
 |--------|-----------|